How to Improve Your Job Satisfaction and Performance

 1. Locus of Control

-Self-esteem is the approval we have of ourselves and the extent to which we see ourselves as capable, significant, successful, and worthy.
+Self-esteem is the approval you have for yourself and the extent to which you see yourself as capable, significant, successful, and worthy.
 It is one of the most essential of the CSE domains because it is the overall value we place on ourselves as human beings.

 Although still in its infancy, the discipline of raising employee core-self evaluation levels to generate increased employee engagement levels and productivity has many HR departments extremely encouraged.